As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 Recommended hotels in Old Town

-With the area’s elephantine popularity, accommodations in Old Town fall into just about every category from budget backpacker digs to swanky hotels to holiday rentals.
+With the area’s elephantine popularity, accommodations in Old Town fall into just about every category.
+From budget backpacker digs to swanky hotels to holiday rentals, you’ll find lodgings here to suit most budgets.
 Thanks to the immense competition, the offerings here are, in general, fairly high quality.

 - Hotel Legend: A delightful 3-star located just steps from Wawel Castle.
 The value-laden rooms here are modern & spacious, decorated with a splash of bright colours for a cheery atmosphere.